axoflow/axosyslog-core-docs/content/writing-python-modules/_index.md

 weight: 4300
 ---

-{{% param "product.name" %}} has a quite comprehensive support for implementing various logging components in Python.
-The goal of this file is to document how to use this functionality.
+{{% param "product.name" %}} has comprehensive support for implementing various logging components in Python.
+This chapter shows you how to use this functionality.

 ## When to use Python

-These Python bindinds are useful if the facilities provided by the {{% param "product.name" %}} configuration language is not sufficient, that is:
+The Python bindings are useful if the facilities provided by the {{% param "product.name" %}} configuration language is not sufficient, that is:

--  if there's no native functionality that would implement the integration with a specific service (e.g. API based log sources or information sources that you want to use for data enrichment purposes)
+- {{% param "product.name" %}} doesn't support a specific service (for example, API based log sources or information sources that you want to use for data enrichment purposes).
-- if the configuration language does not have the features to do some specific transformation need (but in that case, please let me know about your usecase)
+- The {{% param "product.name" %}} configuration language does not support a specific transformation (in that case, please [tell us about your use-case](https://axoflow.com/contact/)).
-- if you intend to work on some complex data structures (e.g. JSON) which is more natural in a real programming language.
+- You want to work on complex data structures (for example, JSON) which easier to do in a real programming language.

-While Python is very powerful and you can produce clean and production ready solutions using it, the drawback is usually performance.
-Python code tends to be slower than the native functionality that {{% param "product.name" %}} provides.
+While Python is very powerful and you can produce clean and production ready solutions with it, the drawback is usually performance.
+Python code is usually slower than the native functionality that {{% param "product.name" %}} provides.

-To offset this impact of performance degradation, it's a good strategy to only process a subset of the incoming log stream via Python code and to use native configuration elements to select which subset is traversing said Python code.
+To offset this impact of performance degradation, it's a good strategy to only process a subset of the incoming log stream with Python code and use native configuration elements to select which subset is traversing said Python code.

 ## Creating and storing the Python code

-{{% param "product.name" %}} is able to work with both Python code directly embedded into its main configuration file or to work with Python modules.
+You can embed Python code directly into `syslog-ng.conf`, or work with Python modules.

 ### Embedding Python into {{% param "product.name" %}} configuration

 You can simply use a top-level `python {}` block to embed your Python code, like this:

 ```shell
 @version: 4.0